giout/water-jug-riddle/README.md

 - There are two possible solutions or zero solutions, there is no middle ground.

 ### Steps to find a solution
 Following the axioms discovered through the observation of success and failure scenarios, a series of steps were built to find the 2 possible solutions.<br>We must validate the input and then start to execute the solutions.
-In both processes, the first step is to start a loop that ends if bucket y has the amount wanted (z).
+In both processes, the first step is to start a loop that ends if the biggest bucket has the amount wanted (z).
 Inside the loop, the next actions will be executed in order:

 #### Solution 1: filling bucket x first
 - If bucket y is full and bucket x is empty: